In her bed, unable to sleep, our heroine has a run-in with the future

 It’s clearly intended to be positive, but it freaks me out.
 There’s too much self-confidence, too much self-adoration.
 They don’t help themselves with their jargon either.
 The site is full of terms such as empower, agents of change and global impact and despite much talk of of science, the whole thing has new-age, religious undertones.

-I am now truly terrified with no option but to pour a small glass of Pinot Grigio.
+There’s no option but to pour a small glass of Pinot Grigio.

 I’m in bed.
 Feeling weirdly sleepy.
 Perhaps the wine did the trick.